Making Choices

 if save_plots == true

-% Save plot in 'results' folder as png image:
+% Save plot in "results" folder as png image:

 Save the script in a file names

-and investigate what setting
+and confirm that setting

 the variable save_plots